 [LUM#5] When School Is Scary

-Performance stress
+Performance Stress

-Experts estimate that school-related anxiety affects 5 to 28% of children and adolescents during their school years.
+Experts estimate that school-related anxiety disorders affect 5 to 28% of children and adolescents during their school years.
 This figure has been rising in recent years.
-According to the child psychiatrist, “this is indicative of a society that is struggling and becoming a source of anxiety.
+According to the child psychiatrist, “This is indicative of a society that is struggling and becoming a source of anxiety.
 From a very early age, we send children the message that they have to work hard to get a job—what pressure!
-Parents themselves are often under pressure and stressed, which doesn’t help matters.”Finally, the specialist points the finger at the teaching methods used in middle schools today: educational approaches designed for everyone, but which don’t necessarily suit everyone.“Some children don’t fit in, and that exacerbates their anxiety.”
+Parents themselves are often under pressure and stressed, which doesn’t help matters.”Finally, the specialist points the finger at the teaching methods used in middle schools today: educational approaches designed for everyone, but which don’t necessarily suit every individual.“Some children don’t feel they fit in, and that exacerbates their anxiety.”

 Cognitive-Behavioral Therapy